SirWumpus/post4/README.md

 - - -
 ### >here
 ( -- `u` )
 Offset into the current data-space for the word being compiled.
 Similar to the word `HERE`, except expressed as an offset from the start of the data-space when the current word was created.
-During the compiliation of a word in C based implementations, the data-space region may be relocated when its enlarged by `,`, `ALIGN`, `ALLOT`, `C,`, `COMPILE,` thus invalidating previous values of `HERE` on the stack.
+During the compilation of a word in C based implementations, the data-space region may be relocated when its enlarged by `,`, `ALIGN`, `ALLOT`, `C,`, `COMPILE,` thus invalidating previous values of `HERE` on the stack.
 Providing an offset into the current data-region allows for computing relative locations.

 - - -
 ### args